Peniscola

-Peníscola (/ca-valencia/) or Peñíscola (/es/) and officially Peníscola/Peñíscola, anglicised as Peniscola, is a municipality and resort town in the Province of Castellón, Valencian Community, Spain.
+Peníscola (/ca-valencia/) or Peñíscola (/es/) and officially Peníscola/Peñíscola, anglicised as Peniscola, is a municipality in the Province of Castellón, Valencian Community, Spain.
 The town is located on the Costa del Azahar, north of the Serra d'Irta along the Mediterranean coast.
 It is a popular tourist destination.

 History

 Peniscola, often called the "Gibraltar of Valencia", and locally as "The City in the Sea", is a fortified seaport, with a lighthouse, built on a rocky headland about 220 feet (67 m) high, and joined to the mainland by only a narrow strip of land (tombolo).
 Peníscola is a local evolution of Latin peninsula.
 The history of the place goes back to the Iberians.
 Later the town became Phoenician, named Tyreche, then Greek, under the name Chersonesos (meaning "peninsula").
 It was next captured by the Carthaginians under Hamilcar Barca; legend has it that this is the place where he made his son Hannibal swear an oath that he would never be a friend of Rome.

 The present castle was built by the Knights Templar between 1294 and 1307.
 In the fourteenth century it was garrisoned by the Knights of Montesa, and in 1420 it reverted to the Crown of Aragon.
 From 1415 to 1423 it was the home of the schismatic Avignon pope Benedict XIII (Pedro de Luna), whose name is commemorated in the Castell del Papa Luna, the name of the medieval castle, and Bufador del Papa Luna, a curious cavern with a landward entrance through which the seawater escapes in clouds of spray.